kristinemlarson/gnssIR_python/README.md

 Make sure you have installed all the required python libraries.

-Unless you already have codes to make my SNR files, you will need to install RINEX translators.
-I have two of them.
-One is for people that only have GPS data - and thus uses the nav file for the orbits.
-The other translates all GNSS signals and uses a sp3 file.
-Both codes are hosted at <a href=https://github.com/kristinemlarson>GitHub.</a>

 # Non-Python Code

 All executables must be stored in the EXE directory

-* RINEX translator for multi-GNSS, which must be called gnssSNR.e, https://github.com/kristinemlarson/gnssSNR If the executable from this code is not gnssSNR.e, please change it and move it to the EXE directory

-* RINEX Translator for GPS, which must be called gpsSNR.e, https://github.com/kristinemlarson/gpsonlySNR
+* RINEX Translator for GPS, the executable must be called gpsSNR.e, https://github.com/kristinemlarson/gpsonlySNR

+* RINEX translator for multi-GNSS, the executable must be called gnssSNR.e, https://github.com/kristinemlarson/gnssSNR

 * CRX2RNX, Compressed to Uncompressed RINEX, http://terras.gsi.go.jp/ja/crx2rnx.html